 - Simulated Drug Testing

 - This lab activity uses chemistry techniques to simulate spot testing for illicit drugs.
 Students will use a simulated drug testing kit, combined with the black light source to learn actual forensic drug testing techniques.

 - Students will be given other various pieces of evidence commonly found at crime scenes and will have to use the provided evidence bags and combination magnifying glass and tweezers to process and analyze them.

 - Interactive Virtual Crime Scene Murder Case:

 - Additionally, students will also have the opportunity to access an interactive virtual crime scene murder of an actual 19th century murder case.
-They will collect evidence at the 3D crime scene and take it back to a virtual lab for forensic processing.
 Other lab activities include analyzing evidence, recording data and utilizing a combination of scientific approaches and the most advanced online tools available to investigate.